benspowell/DGRAM_FileShare/README.md

  - The grab command prompts the user to enter a file name.
 	 - A request is sent to the server to obtain the list of possible IP addresses to get the file from.
 	 - After the list is recieved, the client loops through the list of IPs, requesting the file from each, until the file is recieved successfully.
- - the quit command exits the program after sending a goodbye message to the server.
+ - The quit command exits the program after sending a goodbye message to the server.

 ## Message Protocol